sushma110396/kueue-node-capacity-admission/README.md

 1. Computes the CPU and memory requested by each PodSet.
 2. Compares those requests against the allocatable resources of every cluster node.
-3. Determines whether at least one node can accommodate the workload.
+3. Determines whether at least one node has sufficient allocatable CPU and memory to accommodate the workload.
 4. Skips workloads that cannot fit on any node before ClusterQueue quota reservation.

 This preserves ClusterQueue quota for runnable workloads while preventing unnecessary Pod creation.